 I anticipate that you are probably going to see an amended definition next month.
 The amended definition will probably have the same language that is before you, but there is going to be a little more in there which is going to be similar to our boarding and rooming house definition.
 The boarding and rooming house requires that every October they set up an inspection with the Zoning and Building Divisions.
 You are likely going to see something very similar to that in this definition because we want the opportunity for the Fire Department and Building Code Officials to go in there and make sure the smoke detectors are in the proper places and that they are connected appropriately.
 Ron Schuett, Building Official, was saying to us that they will probably look for the type of smoke detectors that are connected, whether they are wired or wireless, so when one goes off they all go off in that unit.
-Where in my house, my smoke detectors are for fire safety and for life safety so that when one goes off they all go off.
+Where in my house, my smoke detectors are not connected; if it goes off in one room it will not go off in the other rooms.
+The smoke detectors are for fire safety and for life safety so that when one goes off they all go off.
 HFD hopes that we will consider making that a condition on those requests.